junxit/us-congress-bills-110/metadata.md

 - 2007-05-09 — Rule provides for consideration of H.R.
 2237, H.R.
 2206 and H.R.
 2207.
 - 2007-05-09 — The House Committee on Rules reported an original measure, H. Rept.
 110-143, by Ms. Slaughter.
 - 2007-05-09 — The House Committee on Rules reported an original measure, H. Rept.
 110-143, by Ms. Slaughter.
+- 2007-05-10 — Considered as privileged matter. (consideration: CR H4772-4779)
+- 2007-05-10 — Considered as unfinished business. (consideration: CR 5/11/2007 H4794-4795)
+- 2007-05-10 — DEBATE - The House proceeded with one hour of debate on H. Res.
+387.
+- 2007-05-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-10 — On agreeing to the resolution Agreed to by the Yeas and Nays: 219 - 199 (Roll no. 327). (text: CR H4772)
+- 2007-05-10 — On ordering the previous question Agreed to by the Yeas and Nays: 222 - 201 (Roll no. 326). (consideration: CR H4779)
+- 2007-05-10 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res 387, the Chair put the question on ordering the previous question and by voice vote, announced the ayes had prevailed.
+Mr. Dreier demanded the yeas and nays and the Chair postponed further proceeding on ordering the previous question until later in the legislative day.
+- 2007-05-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 219 - 199 (Roll no. 327).(text: CR H4772)